vmthunder/virtman/README.md

 images need to be transferred to the compute nodes in prior to booting.

-VMThunder addresses this problem by compute node caching, P2P transfering and prefetching, in addition to on-demand transfering (network storage).
+VMThunder addresses this problem by 3 improvements: compute node caching, P2P transfering and prefetching, in addition to on-demand transfering (network storage).
 VMThunder is a scalable and cost-effective accelerator for bulk povisioning of virtual machines.
-And it can be, if preferred, gracefully bypassed after the booting process is complete.
+And it can be, if preferred, gracefully turned off after the booting process is complete.

-Benchmarks show that VMThunder can boot 160 VMs (CentOS 6.2 with gnome desktop) on 160 compute nodes in less than 1 minutes, and the average time consumption is 20 seconds.
+Benchmarks show that VMThunder can boot 160 VMs (CentOS 6.2 with gnome desktop) on 160 compute nodes with in a minute, and the average time consumption is 20 seconds.
 With prefetching, the complete and average time consumption can be respecttively reduced to 18 and 16 seconds.
 The network is Gigabit Ethernet for all